 - 7.3.1 The Appointed Competent Contractor shall take primary responsibility for the minimisation and prevention of waste generation.
-The following initiatives should be implemented to assist in this task; The Contractor shall implement a Waste Strategy for the project to deal with waste generation during the construction phase. - Materials to be ordered on an "as needed" basis to prevent oversupply and material build up on site. - Appropriate storage facilities should be provided to ensure materials are correctly managed and stored thus reducing damage to materials. - Material ordering shall coincide with the programme of works to reduce the need to store materials on site.
-Sub-contractors shall be responsible for the management of their wastes.
+The following initiatives should be implemented to assist in this task; The Contractor shall implement a Waste Strategy for the project to deal with waste generation during the construction phase. - Materials to be ordered on an "as needed" basis to prevent oversupply and material build up on site.

+- Appropriate storage facilities should be provided to ensure materials are correctly handled and stored thus reducing damage to materials. - Material ordering shall coincide with the programme of works to reduce the need to store materials on site. - Sub-contractors shall be responsible for the management of their wastes.

 The Waste Strategy shall set out the requirements of the project including how the project shall Clearly identify all wastes that are likely to be produced during construction and classify them as 'controlled' ('general') or hazardous wastes.
-The main contractor must minimise waste and litter generated and are strongly encouraged to. - Reuse or recycle wherever possible.
-The contractor must collect, separate, store and contain securely and label all wastes at all times.
-A waste management plan and strategy must be created and maintained for the life cycle of the project. - The main contractor shall employ suitable licensed waste contractor(s) and audit their licence(s); Monitor and periodically audit the waste management scheme and activities.
-The Contractor shall endeavour to ensure that.
-Material is reused or recovered off-site as far as is reasonably practicable before considering disposal at an authorized facility. - All waste will be classified in line with current waste legislation and guidance (including, - soils though WM3 and WAC assessment).
-The waste must be removed from site by an appropriate waste collection permit; and disposed of at an appropriately licenced landfill or soil recovery facility.
-A waste register shall be maintained to collate all waste management Duty of Care documentation such as waste transfer notes and consignment notes and waste.
-Waste streams shall be segregated and managed.
-A copy of all dockets & details of WCP to be kept on site.
+The main contractor must minimise waste and litter generated and are strongly encouraged to. - Reuse or recycle wherever possible. - The contractor must collect, separate, store and contain securely and label all wastes at all times. - A waste management plan and strategy must be created and maintained for the life cycle of the project.
+The main contractor shall employ suitable licensed waste contractor(s) and audit their licence(s); Monitor and periodically audit the waste management scheme and activities. - The Contractor shall endeavour to ensure that.
+Material is reused or recovered off-site insofar as is reasonably practicable before considering disposal at an authorized facility. - The waste must be removed from site by an appropriately licensed contractor; and disposed of at an appropriately Waste Collection permitted licenced landfill or soil recovery facility.
+A waste register shall be maintained to collate all waste management Duty of Care documentation such as waste transfer notes and consignment notes and waste. - Waste streams shall be segregated and managed. - A copy of all dockets and details for Waste collection permits must be kept on site.